-I made these Pumpkin Oatmeal Chocolate Chip Muffins this week and they were De.Li.Cious!
-The recipe made a dozen perfect little muffins and half of them were promptly eaten.
+I made these Pumpkin Chocolate Chip Muffins this week, and I think they may be my new favorite muffin recipe!
+This recipe makes a dozen perfect little muffins - and half of them were promptly eaten.
+(Don't judge me.)

-If you’re looking for a healthy muffin, this is without a doubt a muffin worth considering.
-It has oatmeal, pumpkin puree, brown sugar and egg whites.
-Low calorie and health-conscious ingredients.
+If you're looking for a healthy muffin that tastes good enough to eat for dessert - this is the one.
+It's loaded with ingredients like oatmeal, pumpkin puree, brown sugar and egg whites.

-How to Preserve Winter Squash/Pumpkin in the Freezer
+How to Preserve Winter Squash or Pumpkin in the Freezer

-- Cut squash in half and scoop out the seeds.
+Cut squash or pumpkin in half and scoop out the seeds.

-You will have an abundance of pumpkin/squash puree ready to use for soups, baking, and other fantastically healthy recipes.
+You will have an abundance of pumpkin/squash puree ready to use for soups, baking, and all your favorite pumpkin desserts.